Ways of working

 This theme is at the heart of everything we need to do and that is why it is the second cross cutting theme.

 From our initial stakeholder analysis, NRW identified 500 potential stakeholders with an interest in the Area Statement process in North West Wales.
-We recognise that stakeholder lists are dynamic and will change at different times throughout the process.
+We recognise that stakeholder lists are dynamic and will change at different times throughout the process, therefore we have relooked at gaps identified from engagement and we continue to update our master stakeholder lists.

 Broadly defined as deliverers and doers - it’s probably within their day job.
 These people are local facilitators: they will know someone who can help, they will have expectations about support, funding and resources, they will mostly want to help and they will have a lot of evidence, local data and expertise.